mcr/composite-attesters/draft-richardson-rats-composite-attesters.md

 # Acknowledgements

-Jun Zhang contributed the terms "Le Petit" and "La Grand" to qualify Verifier.
+Jun Zhang contributed the terms "Le Petit" and "La Grand" to qualify Verifier, the original thought for Class 5 Composite Atteser and the description of the Nonce architecture.

 # Changelog